Academic Catalog

 • An undergraduate cumulative grade-point average (GPA) of 3.0 or higher on a 4.0 scale

-• If their GPA is below 3.0, they can submit an explanatory statement along with their application.
+• If GPA is below 3.0, students can submit an explanatory statement along with their application (more details below)

 • A prerequisite GPA of 3.0 or higher on a 4.0 scale